commercelayer/commercelayer-docs-api/resources/inventory_models/create_inventory_model.md

 ---
-description: How to create An inventory model via API
+description: How to create an inventory model via API
 ---

-# Create An inventory model
+# Create an inventory model

 To create a new inventory model, send a `POST` request to the `/api/inventory_models` endpoint, passing the resource arguments in the request body.